 If I had one of the beautiful mixers it would always stay out on my counter top.
 I would never put it away.
 I would want to use it too much.
 But, then again if I had my dream kitchen I would see if I could get one of those nifty mixer lifts installed so that it hides in it’s own cabinet.
 Then you can pull it out up to the counter level and still have my counter space for other things like cookie sheets and such.
 I guess it’s something to look forward to.

 So the other day when I changed the batteries for the smoke detectors it got me thinking about other thing that contribute to home safety.
-I founds some very helpful tips on BestHomeSecurity.com.
-I’m considering getting a home security system and they offer a few different choices for monitoring your home and giving you peace of mind with alarm systems.
+I founds some very helpful tips online.
+I’m considering getting a home security system and there are a lot of different choices for monitoring your home and giving you peace of mind with alarm systems.

-This company has three different pricing options, all of which seem to be pretty affordable ranging from$35.99 to $45.99 a month.
+One company I found has three different pricing options, all of which seem to be pretty affordable ranging from $35.99 to $45.99 a month.
 These seem pretty reasonable when it comes to the safety of my family.
 One item that I was particularly fond of in one of the packages was an alarm that sounds when doors or windows are opened that are protected.
 I know this would put my mind at ease if all I had to do would be listen for an intruder alarm.

 No matter what system I might choose to get, my family’s safety is my number one priority.
 I just want to make sure my daughter and I are both safe and secure.